SOUNDS-RESEARCH/sydra/README.md

 A SydraDataset also contains a `samples/` directory, which in turn contains many directories.
 Every one of such directories contains the recordings referring to each microphone.

 ### Authors
-Eric Grinstein
+* Eric Grinstein
-Derin Ak
+* Derin Ak
-Prof. Patrick A. Naylor, Imperial College London
+* Prof. Patrick A. Naylor

+Imperial College London